michaelwfc/csapp/labs/bomb/README.md

 # To start running your program inside gdb, use the run command.
 You can also pass arguments to your program if needed:
 (gdb) run
 (gdb) run arg1 arg2

+# run with arguments from answers.txt
+(gdb) r answers.txt
 ```

 ## 4. Set Breakpoints